 Strange but true: Even though the flu doesn’t have legs, it can spread up to about six feet away when someone who is sick coughs, sneezes, or even talks.
 Here are 12 more flu myths that actually prove to be accurate.

 Don’t imagine your flu shot is bulletproof

 Or the opposite: Even though the Centers for Disease Control and Prevention (CDC) report that the flu shot is only 40 percent to 60 percent effective in reducing the risk of flu illness you should make sure you get one.
 (A flu shot is considered effective if it helps prevent hospitalizations and deaths, not necessarily every symptom.)
 Don’t be the minority of Americans who don’t get it, including, shockingly, only 78 percent of health care workers.
 If cost is of concern, check with your health insurance; it might be covered under your plan.
 Learn how to tell the difference between a cold and the flu.

 Don’t overlook the power of zinc

 Even mild to moderate zinc deficiency can depress the immune system.
 Try some dark chocolate or a handful of peanuts for a healthy dose of this essential mineral.
-Find out what foods you should (and shouldn’t) eat when you have the flu.
+Find out what to eat when you have the flu.